 ALTERING THE SHUTTER SPEED SETTING OF YOUR CAMERA WHEN USING ELECTRONIC FLASH—(DRAG THE SHUTTER)

 Lastly, in many instances, several of my students dealing in the amateur market over numerous years have indicated that too much technical information is required to create flash photography.
-This permeated new levels of design from manufacturers making the camera systems operate on a higher level of automation.
-Often in today’s times (2017), novice photographer’s simply have to install an electronic flash unit on their camera, turn it on, and it will automatically synchronize all necessary settings for the user, ensuring the best possible exposures depending upon the scene they are recording.
-While it sounds like a perfect system it often is not, but with today’s computer sensors in both digital camera’s and electronic flashes, one’s level of success has been elevated to greater heights of predictability.
+This permeated new levels of design from manufacturers making the camera/flash systems operate on a higher level of automation.
+Often in today’s times, novice photographer’s simply have to connect an electronic flash unit to their camera, turn it on, and it will automatically synchronize all necessary settings for the user, ensuring the best possible exposures depending upon the scene they are recording.
+While it sounds like a perfect system it often is not, however, with today’s computer sensors in both digital camera bodies and electronic flashes, one’s level of success has been elevated to greater heights of predictability.

 WITH GOOD WISHES,